+Discounting?
+Perspective?

 Output Metrics

 The output metrics from the model were DALYs averted and cost accrued between 2010 and 2030.
 We weighted DALYs according to current HIV-positive health state and ART status using weights from the Global Burden of Disease Study, 2010{Salomon:2012ib}.
 We also looked at the care experience of individuals who died from HIV-related deaths between 2010 and 2030.